TheArtificial/pokemon-icons/README.md

 ## Contributing

+There are Adobe Illustrator working files in `_working`, feel free to use them as a starting point, and to add your files to this directory.
+Trying to version control them would be complicated, so please don't overwrite another artist's working file.

 Each icon is designed as vectors but snapped to a 32 x 32 grid.
 Style should be easy to discern from the existing art and color from the swatch file in the `_working` folder.

 - Fork this repository